borizspaxxkey/HTTP-with-Node.js/README.md

-// 443 for https connections
+// 443 for https connections[standard https port]

 // Creating a Response